dpauld/node-express-js/02-expressjs-tutorial/README.md

-## Which folder does what and How to use the resources of this folder,
+### Which folder does what and How to use the resources of this folder

 1. **http-in-depth** - Contains some example of node\'s http method